nilssolanki/js-interview-review/README.md

 + [Javascript Interview Questions](http://www.tutorialspoint.com/javascript/javascript_interview_questions.htm)

 ### What are the most important JavaScript concepts in no order?
 Most of these concepts will overlap.
-Here is a catagorized list of of JavaScript develoment resources
+Here is a catagorized list of JavaScript develoment resources

 + Functional programming
 + What is the event loop?
 The asynchronous nature of JavaScript